microsoftgraph/msgraph-sdk-powershell/src/Education/v1.0/docs/Microsoft.Graph.Education.md

 During the submit process, all the resources are copied from submittedResources to  workingResources.
 The teacher will be looking at the working resources list for grading.
 A teacher can also unsubmit a student's assignment on their behalf.
+This API is available in the following national cloud deployments.

 ### [New-MgEducationClass](New-MgEducationClass.md)
 Create a new educationClass object.
+This API is available in the following national cloud deployments.

 ### [New-MgEducationClassAssignment](New-MgEducationClassAssignment.md)
 Create a new assignment.
 Only teachers in a class can create an assignment.
 Assignments start in the Draft state, which means that students will not see the assignment until publication.
+This API is available in the following national cloud deployments.

 ### [New-MgEducationClassAssignmentCategory](New-MgEducationClassAssignmentCategory.md)
-Creates a new educationCategory on an educationClass.
+Create a new educationCategory on an educationClass.
 Only teachers can perform this operation.
+This API is available in the following national cloud deployments.

 ### [New-MgEducationClassAssignmentCategoryByRef](New-MgEducationClassAssignmentCategoryByRef.md)
 Add one or more existing educationCategory objects to the specified  educationAssignment.
 Only teachers can perform this operation.
+This API is available in the following national cloud deployments.

 ### [New-MgEducationClassAssignmentResource](New-MgEducationClassAssignmentResource.md)
 Create an assignment resource.
 Only teachers can perform this operation.
 You can create the following types of assignment resources: Every resource has an @odata.type property to indicate which type of resource is being created.
+This API is available in the following national cloud deployments.

 ### [New-MgEducationClassAssignmentSubmission](New-MgEducationClassAssignmentSubmission.md)
 Create new navigation property to submissions for education